some-mthfka/hu.dwim.sdl/README.md

 - After generation, the generated files are loaded and warnings for `defmethod` redifinitions are emmited (so, it happens when you generate stuff).
-I don't know how to circumvent this, unless you want to check if the method already exists, but that approach wouldn't work if you do multiple times generations in a row (not really a user's concern, but yeah).
+I don't know how to circumvent this, unless you want to check if the method already exists, but that approach wouldn't work if you do multiple generations in a row (not really a user's concern, but yeah).

 ### Alternative projects